 My Golf Swing has Fallen Apart

 If you’ve recently noticed that each and every swing you’re taking isn’t generating the type of distance you once did, and if your scores are getting progressively worse, there are many ways you can fix this if you’re serious about improving.
 Over time, most of us slack off when it comes to proper body mechanics, or practicing on our off time to improve our timing and rotation.
-If you’re struggling with your golf game, we recommend clicking here to read our article my golf game is getting worse.
+If you’re struggling with your golf game, we recommend reading our article about what to do when your swing is falling apart.
 This article will have many of the answers you’ve been searching for and can provide solutions to common problems most golfers experience at one time or another.

 What Causes Casting in Golf Swing ?